heyqbnk/vk-api/README.md

 If you are using `VKAPI` on browser side, you could use property `isBrowser` which is `false` by default.
 In case, this value is `true`, api instance performs requests in JSONP callback mode.
-It does not make any influence on outer code flow.
+It does not make any influence on external code flow.
 If this value is not passed, requests will be executed in usual mode and on the browser side they will fail due to VK's CORS.

 ```typescript